Yoast/developer-docs/docs/development/environment/tools-windows.md

 ### Docker
 At Yoast, we make use of [Docker](https://docs.docker.com/docker-for-windows/install/) as the foundation for our development setup.
 To get developers up and running faster, we created [our own development setup](https://github.com/Yoast/plugin-development-docker), based on Docker, that you can freely use.

-### MySql Workbench
+### MySQL Workbench
-To manage and search your database in an easy and quick way, use [Mysql Workbench](https://dev.mysql.com/downloads/workbench/).
+To manage and search your database in an easy and quick way, use [MySQL Workbench](https://dev.MySQL.com/downloads/workbench/).

 To find out how to connect to the Docker database, [check out the instructions](https://github.com/Yoast/plugin-development-docker#connecting-to-the-database) on the Plugin Development Docker repository.

 ### xgettext
 xgettext is a GNU internationalization (i18n) and localization (l10n) library.
-At the time of writing this is needed to build the wordpress-seo plugin.
+At the time of writing this is needed to build the WordPress-seo plugin.
 ```shell script
 choco install xgettext
 ```